spinalcordmri/spinalcordmri.github.io/README.md

 #### Configure Discourse's email account

-We need. `opensmtpd` simply uses the OS's users by default, so make an OS user for outgoing emails.
-This user is *not*, OpenSMTPd by default allows authenticated users to choose (i.e. spoof) their identities:
+We need an SMTP account Discourse can send via. `opensmtpd` simply uses the OS's users by default, so we will make an OS user for outgoing emails.
+This username is *not* the same as what's on the email headers: `opensmtpd` allows authenticated users to spoof their identities, and we need actually want that because we want to send as `noreply@forum.spinalcordtoolbox.org`.

 1. Run a password generator and save the result temporarily.
 If you have a password manager, see if it has a password generator built in.
 Otherwise there's [Diceware](https://www.rempe.us/diceware/#eff) and [xkpasswd](https://xkpasswd.net/s/) and [xkcdpass](https://pypi.org/project/xkcdpass/) and [pwgen](https://github.com/tytso/pwgen)
 2. Create the user `forum@forum.spinalcordmri.org`;`useradd -s /usr/sbin/nologin forum && passwd forum`, inputting the saved password